ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 ## Why L1 Cache Matters

-Take great care of the "64 bytes cache line" is quite unique among all implementations of the "1brc" I have seen in any language - and it does make a noticeable difference in performance.
+Taking special care of the "64 bytes cache line" is quite unique among all implementations of the "1brc" I have seen in any language - and it does make a noticeable difference in performance.

 The L1 cache is well known in the performance hacking litterature to be the main bottleneck for any efficient in-memory process.
 If you want things to go fast, you should flatter your CPU L1 cache.

 Min/max values will be reduced as 16-bit smallint - resulting in temperature range of -3276.7..+3276.8 which seems fair on our planet according to the IPCC. ;)

+As a result, each `Station[]` entry takes only 16 bytes, so we can fit exactly 4 entries in a single CPU L1 cache line.
+To be fair, if we put some more data into the record (e.g. use `Int64` instead of `smallint`/`integer`), the performance degrades only for a few percents.
+The main fact seems to be that the entry is likely to fit into a single cache line, even if filling two cache lines may be sometimes needed for misaligned data.

 In our first attempt (see "Old Version" below), we stored the name into the `Station[]` array, so that each entry is 64 bytes long exactly.
 But since `crc32c` is a perfect hash function for our dataset, it is enough to just store the 32-bit hash instead, and not the actual name.